The Best Hearing Aids in 2026: We Tested 70 Options to Find the Top Models

 Audien ION Pro 2: Best Value

-We chose the Audien ION Pro 2 as the Best Value OTC hearing aid because it earned high scores in our tests, while still maintaining a low price.
+We chose the Audien ION Pro 2 as the Best Value OTC hearing aid because it earned high scores in our tests while remaining affordable.
 These hearing aids also come with some unexpectedly advanced features, like rechargeable batteries, Bluetooth, and noise cancellation.

 - Audien review